Oral thrush, also known as oral candidiasis, is a yeast/fungi infection of the genus Candida that develops on the mucous membranes of the mouth.

 - The most obvious symptom of oral thrush is creamy or white-colored deposits in the mouth

 Oral thrush is caused by species of Candida fungus.

 Oral thrush causes thick white or cream-colored deposits, most commonly on the tongue or inner cheeks.
 The lesions can be painful and may bleed slightly when they are scraped.
 The infected mucosa (membrane) of the mouth may appear inflamed and red.

 Oral thrush can sometimes spread to the roof of the mouth and the back of the throat.

-For the majority of us, oral thrush does not cause any serious problem.
-However, this is not the case for individuals with a weakened immune system, whose signs and symptoms may be much more severe.
+For the majority of individuals, oral thrush does not cause any serious problems.
+However, this is not the case for people with a weakened immune system, whose signs and symptoms may be much more severe.

 Long-term antibiotic therapy can increase the risk of developing oral thrush.
-Some medications, especially those that dry out the mouth can cause oral thrush to develop.
-The National Health Service (NHS), UK, mentions that oral thrush is more common among patients who receive chemotherapy or radiotherapy to the head and neck.
+Some medications, especially those that dry out the mouth, can cause oral thrush to develop.
+Oral thrush is more common among patients who receive chemotherapy or radiotherapy to the head and neck.

 The outcome for oral thrush is generally very good.
 Most people respond well to treatment.
 However, oral thrush tends to reappear, especially if the causal factor (smoking, for instance) is not removed.